 This process is very informal and is largely at the discretion of the individual chapters.
-On Monday of Fall Recruitment Week, chapters can extend invitations (also called “bids”) to recruits.
-You may receive bids from multiple chapters.
-You must choose which you would like to accept and tell that chapter.
-Many chapters will ask you to sign their list of new members, sign a chapter “bid card” or simply give you a t-shirt to signify your new affiliation.
-It is important to note that your membership in that fraternity is not official until you sign the IFC Bid Acceptance Form during the final day of Recruitment.
+On Round 3 of Fall Recruitment, chapters can extend bids to recruits.
+A bid is an invitation to join a chapter.
+You may receive bids from multiple chapters, you must choose which bid you would like to accept and communicate your decision with that chapter.
+Many chapters will ask you to sign their list of new members, sign a chapter “bid card”, or simply give you a t-shirt to signify your new affiliation.
+It is important to note that your membership in that fraternity is not official until you sign the IFC Bid Acceptance Form during the bid signing round of Recruitment.

-Each chapter sets its own dues and housing costs as well as payment schedules.
-This first year has a higher level of costs due to one-time expenses and fees.
-While the numbers below are average ranges, we suggest recruits ask about expenses to get exact cost information from chapters before joining.
+Each chapter sets its own member dues, housing costs, and payment schedules.
+First year costs tend to be higher due to one-time expenses and fees.
+While the numbers below are provide the range of costs, we suggest recruits ask about expenses to get exact cost information from chapters before joining.

-All incoming freshmen males will receive the Fraternity & Sorority Recruitment Manual by early July.
+All incoming freshmen will receive the Fraternity and Sorority Programs and Services Experience Guide when they enroll in the summer.
 On the IFC pages of that manual, you will find contact information and information about each fraternity.
 You can access the contact information for each chapter here.

-During the summer many chapters host events (both formal and informal) in order to get to know recruits who will participate in Fall Recruitment Week.
-Because there is relatively little time to build relationships during the Recruitment Week, summer activities can provide an important opportunity to connect with members beforehand.
+During the summer many chapters host events (both formal and informal) in order to get to know recruits who will participate in Fall Recruitment.
+Because there is relatively little time to build relationships during the Recruitment, summer activities can provide an important opportunity to connect with members beforehand.
 Activities may include cookouts at the home of a chapter alumnus, sporting events, going out to eat, etc. It is important for all recruits and parents to know that ALL recruitment interactions must be alcohol-free.
+Additionally, events utilizing bodies of water (float trips, events at lakes, pool parties, etc.) are prohibited.
 If you are aware of any violation of this policy, please inform the IFC advisor immediately by phone at 405-325-3163.

 Yes!
-Many chapters participate in “informal recruitment”, which means they continue to recruit new members after Recruitment Week.
+Many chapters participate in “informal recruitment”, which means they continue to recruit new members after Recruitment.
 If you would like help connecting with these chapters, please contact the IFC Vice President of Recruitment or the IFC advisor.
-There will be an “informal recruitment” online form available on the website homepage two weeks following formal recruitment.
-You can fill out this form to share your information with fraternities participating in informal recruitment.